 Schools administer interim assessments each year at various intervals.
 Interim assessment vendors have their own unique rules about administering the assessments.
-These assessments are useful tools to track student progress throughout the year and provide information about school performance.
+These assessments

 Annually, CSI requests schools submit the types of interim assessments they plan to administer for the coming school year to generate a portfolio-wide inventory of interim assessment vendors.